 Vatsal Agarwal

-I am a second year Ph.D student in the department of Computer Science at the University of Maryland (UMD), advised by Professor Abhinav Shrivastava.
+I am a third year Ph.D student in the department of Computer Science at the University of Maryland (UMD), advised by Professor Abhinav Shrivastava.
 My research lies at the intersection of computer vision and deep learning.

 I completed my undergrad in Computer Science at the University of Maryland in 2022.
 During my undergrad, I worked as a research assistant at the National Institutes of Health Clinical Center to develop deep learning models for medical imaging.
 I also interned as a machine learning engineer at DeepHealth.